valenwhite/done_app/README.md

 ![cover](https://github.com/user-attachments/assets/0e920fd8-7055-42c2-b796-8127b35355e5)

 **Done** is a mobile task management app built with React Native using Expo.
 It supports a simple authentication flow and tab-based navigation, allowing users to manage tasks and view them across different pages.
-The app was developed as part of unit number IFN666 at QUT (Mobile and App Development) and demonstrates the use of authentication context, custom navigation, and modular architecture.
+The app was developed as part of unit number IFN666 at QUT (Web and Mobile App Development).

+It demonstrates full-stack development skills by incorporating:
+	•	A mobile client that uses modern JavaScript (ES6+), React functional components, and hooks.
+	•	A RESTful API that uses GET, POST, PUT, and DELETE to interact with a MySQL database.
+	•	Support for persistent accessibility settings (e.g., font size).
+	•	Basic app screens including Splash, Login/Signup, About, and Settings, as per the assignment requirements.

 ---

 ## 🧱 Features